-While stopped, put transaxle in neutral, but do not increase engine idle speed.
+When stopped for short periods of time, put transmission in neutral but do not increase engine idle speed.

 - Highway Driving Reduce speed.

-- Air Conditioning Turn off temporarily.
+- Air ConditioningTurn off temporarily.

-refer to Cooling System Operating information in the Maintenance section of this manual for more information.
+- refer to Cooling System Operating information in the Maintenance section of this manual for more information.